Beatrixkys/javaCucumberRestAssured/readMe.md

-Java8+Cucumber+Appium Set Up
+Java8+Cucumber+Rest Assured Set Up

-This is the Mobile Automation stack for the testing of Sample project Vysor
+This is the Automation stack for the testing of various API

 Mobile Setup
 1. Maven